myhdl/myhdl/doc/source/manual/reference.rst

 .. class:: ConcatSignal(*args)

-    This class creates a new signal that shadows the concatenation of its parent signal values.
-You can pass an arbitrary number of signals to the constructor.
-The signal arguments should be bit-oriented with a defined number of bits.
+   This class creates a new shadow signal of the concatenation of its arguments.

+   You can pass an arbitrary number of arguments to the constructor.
+The arguments should be bit-oriented with a defined number of bits.
+The following argument types are supported: :class:`intbv` objects with a defined bit width, :class:`bool` objects, signals of the previous objects, and bit strings.

+   The new signal follows the value changes of the signal arguments.
+The non-signal arguments are used to define constant values in the concatenation.

 .. class:: TristateSignal(val)